jaddesuarez/wecookin__server/README.md

 ## Postman Collection

 In the root directory of the project, you will find a JSON file called "wecookin.postman_collection.json".
 Throughout the development of this project, Postman is used to test our API.
 This file can be imported directly as a collection in Postman to view all the testing work.
 The requests are organized by folders according to their corresponding routes.
 Each request includes different samples of responses.

+## Database Collection

+In the project's root directory, there's a folder named "DBInfo" containing JSON files.
+Use these files to populate your database with the essential information required for this project.

 ## Application Routes: